Qinzhou: History

 The area originally belonged to Guangdong and was transferred to Guangxi in 1965.
 The city was originally a county Qinxian (postal: Yamhsien).
 From the beginning of the present era, Qinzhou (Wade-Giles: K'in-chou) was for many centuries "the center of Chinese overland trade with Indo-China".

+Qinzhou Nixing Pottery

+Nixing Pottery, one of China's four famous types of pottery, originates from Qinzhou.
+The traditional "wood-fired kiln" firing technique is a key intangible cultural heritage aspect, where the unpredictable ashes and flames create unique natural glazes and colors on the pottery, making each piece one-of-a-kind.

 Administration

 The Qinzhou municipal region comprises two (county-level) districts and two counties.

-Population data is as of 2009.
+Population data is as of 2023.